Epigenetic feedback reshapes dynamical landscapes in gene regulatory networks: Deriving the corresponding average-field approximation

 \subsection{Evaluating the expected noise contribution}

 In the presence of non-negligible noise, we must evaluate the contribution arising from the noise term.
 To do so, we generalize $X_i$ so that it is averaged not only over time $t$ but also over the noise realization $\eta$, which itself is time-dependent.
+This can be interpreted as treating the coupling of a given agent to the rest of the system, and hence as accounting for the influence of the agent’s surroundings.
 In this context, we make use of the complex integral relation

 with $-\pi/2<\text{Im}(z)<0$.
 Thus, in order to apply this relation, we introduce a small complex parameter $\epsilon$, which leads to

 where we have used the exponential identity $x^a = \exp\left[a \log(x)\right]$ and defined